jonycheung/deadsimple-less-watch-compiler/README.md

-    --source-map                     Generate source map for css files --main-file <file>               Specify <file> as the file to always re-compile e.g. '--main-file style.less' --plugins <plugin-a>,<plugin-b>  List of plugins separated by commas --config <file>                  Custom configuration file path (default less-watch-compiler.config.json) --run-once                       Run the compiler once without waiting for additional changes
+    --source-map                     Generate source map for css files --main-file <file>               Specify <file> as the file to always re-compile e.g. '--main-file style.less' --plugins <plugin-a>,<plugin-b>  List of plugins separated by commas --minified                       Minify the css output
+    --config <file>                  Custom configuration file path (default less-watch-compiler.config.json) --run-once                       Run the compiler once without waiting for additional changes

 ## Extras:
-* By default, "minified" is turned on to always compress/minify output.
-You can set the minification to false by adding `"minified":false` in the config file.
+* By default, "minified" is turned off.
+You can set the minification by adding `"minified":truefalse` in the config file or pass in the `--minified:true` or `--minified:false`.
 * By default, "sourceMap" is turned off.
 You can generating sourcemap to true by adding `"sourceMap":true` in the config file.
 * By default, this script only compiles files with `.less` extension.
 More file extensions can be added by modifying the `allowedExtensions` array in `config.json`.
 * Files that start with underscores `_style.css` or period `.style.css` are ignored.
 This behavior can be changed in the `filterFiles()` function.